pradyunuydarp/Imageffects/README.md

      	Now, run the "npm start" command in the ImageEffectFrontend directory.
       	This will create a link which can be opened.
        	If you face "Server took too long to respond", try disabling your firewall or antivirus.
-	Now, go to ImageEffectBackend/src/main/java and run the ImageEffectApplication.java file after setting the Libraries directory as the 'sources' root.
-(This will enable all the effects and the logging service)
+	Now, go to ImageEffectBackend/src/main/java:
+ 			Mark the Libraries directory as 'sources' root.
+ 			Run ImageEffectApplication.java
- 	You can now paste the link generated in the browser to use the application
+ 		(This will enable all the effects and the logging service) You can now paste the link generated in the browser to use the application